TheJacksonLaboratory/LIRICAL/docs/tutorial.rst

 To set up PhenopacketGenerator, you will first need to set the location of the hp.obo file.
 Download hpo.obo from the `Download page <https://hpo.jax.org/app/download/ontology>`_ of the HPO website.
-Enter your Biocurator id by selecting "Set biocurator id" from the edit menu, and enter an an arbitrary Phenopacket ID and proband ID.
+Enter your Biocurator id by selecting "Set biocurator id" from the edit menu, and enter an arbitrary Phenopacket ID and proband ID.
 Use the dropdown menus to enter "9 years" for Age and "Female" for sex.

 From the edit menu, select "Set path to hp.obo file", then select the location of the hpo.obo on your computer.